Eccleshall: Media

-In terms of television, Eccleshall is served by BBC Midlands Today and ITV Central.
+Television in Eccleshall is served by BBC Midlands Today and ITV News Central.

-Local radio is covered by Signal Radio and BBC Radio Stoke.
-The town is also served by Free Radio Shropshire and Black Country.
+Local radio stations are BBC Radio Stoke, Hits Radio Staffordshire & Cheshire, and Greatest Hits Radio Staffordshire & Cheshire.

 The local newspapers are the Staffordshire Newsletter and Express and Star, who have offices in Stafford, and The Stone and Eccleshall Gazette which comes from Stone.

 Transport

 The A519 road runs through the town.
 Junction 14 of the M6 motorway is five miles south of Eccleshall on the A5013.

 The nearest railway station was Norton Bridge, three miles east, which formally closed in 2017.
 The nearest operational railway stations are Stafford and Stone.

+Chaserider operate Monday to Saturday bus service 432 between Eccleshall and Stafford, with some journeys via Woodseaves.

 Places of interest

 Holy Trinity Church dates from 1195.
 The tombs of five Bishops of Lichfield lie in the church, that of William Overton beside the altar being particularly notable.

 Eccleshall Castle was the palace of the Bishop of Lichfield.
 The Domesday Book details that the Eccleshall estate had been given to the Bishop of Lichfield some time before the Norman conquest, possibly as early as the 7th century.
 By the time Bishop John Lonsdale died in 1867 the lack of a railway was one of the main reasons that his successor Bishop Selwyn gave for the decision to sell the castle and thus sever the long association of Eccleshall with the Bishop of Lichfield.
 At the beginning of the last century the castle passed into the hands of the present owners, the Carter family (distant relations of former US President Jimmy Carter).
 The town itself was a relatively important market town by the time of the Wars of the Roses.
 In 1459, the castle was briefly a residence for the Queen, Margaret of Anjou, in her preparation for the Battle of Blore Heath, the site of which lies a few miles north of the town near Market Drayton.
 Later, the castle suffered damage during the English Civil War.

 The restored Mill Meece Pumping Station is to the north of Eccleshall.

+Eagle House, Eccleshall is a Grade II listed building in Eccleshall which is currently used as a Bed and Breakfast.
+Eagle House was originally erected to replace the old Eccleshall Poorhouse (Workhouse) and was built using construction materials from the demolished local Town Hall.